Physics and Astronomy Building (University of Western Ontario)

 The Physics and Astronomy Building, historically known as the Science Building, is an academic building of the University of Western Ontario on its main campus in London, Ontario.
 The building was the one of two erected on the present campus site in 1922, with the other building being University College.
-The design is a good example of collegiate gothic architecture and its early use on the university campus and in the London area.
+The design is a good example of collegiate Gothic architecture and its early use on the university campus and in the London area.
 In 2012, the building was renovated and awarded LEED Silver certification.
 It currently houses the Department of Physics and Astronomy.

 History

 In 1915, the departments of Physics, Biology and Chemistry were established at the University of Western Ontario.
 Due to the increased number of students and lack of space, a proposal was granted in 1916 for the development of a new campus.
-In 1922, construction began on the present site of the new campus, over looking the Thames River and away from the downtown core of the city.
+In 1922, construction began on the present site of the new campus, overlooking the Thames River and away from the downtown core of the city.
 Two buildings (the Arts Building and the Science Building) were built during this first campus phase along with a bridge.

 Both the Arts Building and the Science Building were constructed at the same time with the same architect, but with two different contractors.
 It was noted that due to this, the quality of work in the Science Building was noticeably better than the Arts Building.
 This can be observed in the masonry of the facade.
 Both buildings had the same cornerstone laying ceremony as well as opening date.
 The official opening was on October 16, 1924.